Boilermakers have won 18 of their last 20 games dating back to April 20

 Crancer played in the 2006 College World Series with Georgia Tech and later spent four seasons in the Baltimore Orioles farm system.
-He was a volunteer assistant coach at Georgia Tech for two seasons from 2012-13.
+He was a volunteer assistant coach at Georgia Tech for two seasons from 2012 to 2013.

 Georgia Tech qualified for the NCAA Regionals in three of Crancer's four seasons affiliated with the program.
 As an assistant, he worked primarily with the outfielders, assisted the hitting coach and served as the first base coach.

 Crancer was selected in the 12th round of the 2007 Major League Baseball First-Year Player Draft by the Orioles as one of a school-record 10 Yellow Jackets picked that year.
 His best MiLB season came in 2009 when he batted .302 with eight home runs and 34 RBI in 61 games with the Frederick Keys.
 As a two-year starting outfielder at Georgia Tech, he batted .345 with 22 doubles, 14 home runs and 82 RBI in 90 career starts.